Updates from Saturday, Aug. 16

 As far as who figures to ultimately come out on top in this battle, it's still a bit premature to speculate on the final outcome.
 Training camp and the preseason are still far away, but the competition between Cassel and Bridgewater should be exciting.

 It's clear that Minnesota drafted Bridgewater to be the long-term answer.
 He may even become the immediate solution to the Vikings' woes under center.
-In Ponder's case, it appears he's more of a lame-duck asset that the front office will seek to trade or rid themselves of, whether it's before, during or after 2014.
+In Ponder's case, it appears he's more of a lame-duck asset that the front office will seek to trade or rid itself of, whether it's before, during or after 2014.

 Barring a true career renaissance, Cassel is nothing more than a short-term stopgap until Bridgewater is deemed ready.
 Thus, don't be surprised if Bridgewater takes control of the huddle, proves he is NFL material and beats out Cassel to start the opener at home against the Oakland Raiders.